 The deck was stacked and Terry was losing strength and mobility every day.

 Finally, the emerging science behind precision medicine and gene therapy sparked real hope that Terry might have a chance.
 Yet the existing drug development infrastructure, which prioritizes treatments for diseases that affect large patient populations, still wasn't going to cut it for Terry.
 Again, he had to wait.

 Unless we built something new.
 A system that brought together researchers, clinicians and translation experts to develop a gene therapy for a patient previously deemed too rare to treat.

 And that was the start of Cure Rare Disease.

-What happened over the next three years was a blur – an organization was founded, an unprecedented collaboration of the world’s leading researchers was formed, and a first-in-human therapeutic was developed, tested and manufactured to, not only treat, but stop a disease that has never had a survivor.
+What happened over the next three years was a blur – an organization was founded, an unprecedented collaboration of the world’s leading researchers, clinicians and translations experts was formed, and a first-in-human therapeutic was developed, tested and manufactured to, not only treat, but stop a disease that has never had a survivor.

 After hundreds of phone calls, millions of dollars raised, and thousands of hours of R&D, on a warm, sunny morning on July 15, 2022, I got the call that the FDA had approved our Investigational New Drug application to allow the clinical trial to proceed.

 Heartbreakingly, we were not able to stop the disease for Terry.
 He passed away during the early stages of the clinical trial due to an immune reaction to the viral vector (AAV) used to deliver the therapy.

 In some ways we were too late for Terry.
 At 27, his disease had progressed too far.
 In other ways, we were too early.
 New, better delivery methods are showing promise in the lab.
 But we used the best science we had available at the time to give him a fighting chance to hit back at a disease that took so much from him and our family.